Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

 To switch between the profiles (to set the individual schedules), you’ll just have to select the page from the menu on the left after connecting your page to Buffer:

 With Pinterest, however, you will need to switch to a paid account (pretty cheap).
-There is a 7-day free trial available.

 There are other tools for automating Pinterest, but none of the free tools are worth your time.
 Additionally, Buffer is an official partner of Pinterest.